Episode 6: Cassowary Jenkins

 the jungle."

 "That may be so, sir, but this is no reason to lower our standards.
-Think
+We must

 By now, most of the men had stripped to the waist to deal with the heat.

-Everett could not help but wonder if their example was better.
-"I believe
+Everett couldn't help but wonder if their example was better.
+"I believe we

-we can dispense with the cap," he said, as Jenkins was preparing to
+can dispense with the cap," he said, as Jenkins was preparing to replace it.

-"Excuse me, sir," said the signalman, "but a large predatory bird seems to
+"Excuse me, sir," the signalman replied, "but a large predatory bird seems

-be plunging down the path to attack you."
+to be plunging down the path to attack

 Everett turned to see a strange creature, like a cross between an ostrich